Decorated Yards, Walk-Through Mazes, Performances & Other Amateur Attractions

 DATES & HOURS: Halloween night, dusk till….

-2012 UPDATE: Once a fairly elaborate yard haunt with a walk-through maze, Whitecliff Manor has been reduced to a front-yard display.
+INFORMATION: Once a fairly elaborate yard haunt with a walk-through maze, Whitecliff Manor has been reduced to a front-yard display since 2012.

 HISTORY: At their previous location on Van Noord Street in Los Angeles, this amateur Halloween yard haunt (put on by some genuine Halloween enthusiasts) featured a front yard decorated as a pet cemetery and a short, walk-through tunnel with some nice black-light decorations and a brief, surprise scare at the end.
 After moving to Thousand Oaks, the haunt expanded its pet cemetery, and added an electric chair and a haunted foyer with a dead butler to guide guests through a 42-foot walk-through maze.
 Due to time constraints, the maze was abandoned in 2007, then resurrected for 2008, then abandoned again – this time, apparently, for good.
 After taking a year off to visit other haunts in 2009, the proprietors returned for 2010, then sat out 2011 again.
 Their website indicated that, from then on, they would no longer be doing an elaborate home haunt, just a decorated yard.